-Companies around the world, large and small, are starting to set bold sustainability goals and take action to address complex challenges that threaten their business, the environment, and society, by setting bold sustainability goals and targets.
+Companies around the world, large and small, are starting to set bold sustainability goals.
+In order to take action to address complex challenges that threaten their business, the environment, and society, by setting bold sustainability goals and targets.

 Given the complexity and interconnectedness of these challenges, companies across industries also recognize that they cannot meet their sustainability, sourcing, and business goals by going it alone.

 Instead, making significant and meaningful progress on more systemic issues — from climate change and human rights — to targeted problems such as local access to the digital economy and innovations in AG or natural resources, requires companies to collaborate and cooperate with a wide range of stakeholders, including other companies.

-Pre-Competitive Partnerships Lead to Greater Sustainability Impact and Business Results
+Pre-Competitive Partnerships Lead to Greater Sustainable Impact and Business Results

 It’s easy to acknowledge the need for companies to work with other stakeholders, but what does that mean?
 What does it look like?
 And how do companies know which stakeholders they should partner with?

 We write a lot about cross-sector partnerships, which unite companies in collaboration with donors, civil society, foundations, and others, to take on shared challenges and pursue aligned opportunity.

 But sometimes, what’s especially needed is for peer companies to come together to address a problem side-by-side.

 So, what is pre-competitive collaboration?
 Pre-competitive collaboration involves two or more companies operating within the same industry, coming together to address a shared problem or pain point that doesn’t impact direct business competition or contribute to unfair advantage.
 Such partnerships can also be between companies sharing a supply chain ecosystem (e.g., companies that source from the same regions, farmers, or factories, or that hire from shared labor pools).

 Pre-Competitive Collaboration for Corporate Sustainability Goals